Canolfan Llwynhendy

 1. Introduction

 Canolfan Llwynhendy is situated at Heol Elfed in Llwynhendy.
 The former branch library building was asset transferred to Llanelli Rural Council from Carmarthenshire County Council.
-The building is currently undergoing renovation and extension works.
-When complete, the spaces within the building will include:
+The building underwent renovation and extension works in 2024/25.
+It opened to the public in October 2025 and the spaces now includes:

 Canolfan Llwynhendy will establish links with several service providers and offer facilities and services such as:

-Canolfan Llwynhendy is part of a wider project that also includes the regeneration of the green space surrounding the building which is providing a new children’s play area, pathways, improved field drainage and environmental enhancements.
+Canolfan Llwynhendy is part of a wider project that also includes the regeneration of the green space surrounding the building that has provided a new children’s play area, pathways, improved field drainage and environmental enhancements.

 (Architect impression of Gwili Field and Canolfan Llwynhendy upon completion of works)